ml6team/quick-tips/engineering/2022_02_24_sharable_tensorboards/README.md

 You can use the Terraform code in the `tensorboard.tf` file to generate your own securely sharable TensorBoard for a fraction of the price.

-Some minor changes have to be made to the file:

-- change the support email for the `oauth_consent_screen`
-- add the allowed users in the `allowed_users` resource

 You only need to run the classic `terraform apply` and everything will be set up for you.
-(Don't forget to pass the project name as a parameter)
+There are some variables you have to supply:

+- project: The GCP project name
+- region: The region that should be used for the storage bucket
+- support_email: The support email address added to the OAuth consent screen
+- allowed_members: The members that are allowed to access the TensorBoard

 That's it! 🎉